tksh164/mousepos/README.md

 # mousepos

+A command-line tool that moves the mouse pointer position to a specified location.

 ## License

 Copyright (c) 2020-present Takeshi Katano.
 All rights reserved.
 This software is released under the [MIT License](https://github.com/tksh164/mousepos/blob/main/LICENSE).